microsoft/BotFramework-Composer/docs/archived docs/concept-language-understanding.md

 4. Publish the training data to LUIS.

 > [!NOTE]
-> For additional information on defining intents with the LUIS recognizer and Regular Expression recognizer refer to the [Defining triggers](how-to-define-triggers.md#intent) article.
+> For additional information on defining intents with the LUIS recognizer and regular expressions recognizer refer to the [Defining triggers](how-to-define-triggers.md#intent) article.

 ### Utterances